RedBedHed/boic-v1.0/DOC/Lang.md

 # Compiling

+The following steps assume that you've installed bash, gcc, and make.

 ## Building

 To Build the compiler, navigate to the boic-v1.0 root directory in your bash shell and execute ```make```.